Upload styles to website in lighttable mode

 Feel free to try out the code, comment it, fix a bug, come with feedback and further requests :)

-#4 Updated by Simon Spannagel almost 5 years ago
+#4 Updated by Simon Spannagel about 5 years ago

 - File gdb.txt added